 Start with two to three weeks before your A race.
 This is where the race-intensity workouts which simulate the conditions start.
 Do these every third or fourth day.
 For most athletes doing these every third day is better.
 These workouts gradually get shorter as you progress through the first week or two of the Peak period.

 With the workouts getting shorter the weekly volume is also dropping.
 That’s good.
 It should drop rather rapidly.
 Something such as a 30% to 50% drop each week is about right.
-The intensity for these intense workouts should be at least heart rate zone 3 or tempo power or “moderately hard.”
+The intensity of these intense workouts should be at least heart rate zone 3 or tempo power or “moderately hard.”
 Such intensity is the key to maintaining fitness.

 The two or three days between these race simulations are the key to reducing fatigue and elevating form.
 They should be low intensity, low duration workouts that also get shorter as the Peak period progresses.
 So what you are doing is mixing the two key elements – intensity and rest – to produce race readiness at the right time.

-The Week of the Race: Now you want to emphasise rest even more but still need to do just a bit of intensity to maintain fitness .
+The Week of the Race: Now you want to emphasize rest even more but still need to do just a bit of intensity to maintain fitness.
 Three or four workouts this week in which you completed several 90-second intervals at race intensity (for short races) or at least zone 3 (for long races), with three-minute recoveries.
 Five days before the race do five of these 90-second efforts.
 Four days before do four times 90 seconds.
 The pattern continues throughout the week.
 I believe the easiest day of this week should be two days before the race.
 This is usually a day off or at the most a very short and low-intensity session.
 The day before should also have some race like intensity within a very brief session.

 Make sure you document all of these workouts and how you felt during the race.
 Chris McCormack offers another way to plan your taper.

 And just quickly another factor to consider is strength work.
-In a perfect build up I like doing strength work up until 3 or 4 weeks before the event.
+In a perfect build up, I like doing strength work up until 3 or 4 weeks before the event.
 The recommendation for cutting strength work is the last 10–15 days before an event to allow for adequate time for the muscle to rebuild and regenerate before the beginning of the competition.
 It is also advisable to avoid eccentric muscle contractions (applying tension while lengthening the muscle) during taper as this type of muscle stress can cause micro-tears that take time to repair.